 Where the Ello bottle really shines is here in the value metric.
 When we first saw this glass bottle with an incredibly affordable price tag we could hardly believe it.
 We were skeptical at first — how would a bottle that is one third the price of our longstanding favorites hold up in our side-by-side testing?
 Turns out, the Ello did just across the board as its more expensive competition.
 We were impressed by the bottle's durability and design.
 The only place we saw corners cut was in the silicone sleeve, which is thinner than that of the other glass bottles.
 This wasn't an issue in our drop tests, but we made a note of it for the longer-term durability of the bottle.

 The Ello Pure is a sleek, no-nonsense glass bottle with an affordable price tag.
 It is easy to use and portable, making it our go-to for around town missions.
 We loved the carrying handle and the slim shape of the bottle, both of which allow for easy carrying on short hikes and other low-commitment outings.
-The silicone sleeve thinner than other glass bottles we've tested, making it easy to remove for cleaning.
+The silicone sleeve is thinner than other glass bottles we've tested, making it easy to remove for cleaning.
 The lid is simple and the handle is ergonomic and comfortable to use.
 While this bottle's cap is a bit tricky to clean by hand, running the bottle and cap through the dishwasher is easy-peasy.
-Its reasonable price tag, pleasant ergonomics, and overall styley design makes the Ello our latest Top Pick for Glass.
+Its reasonable price tag, pleasant ergonomics, and overall stylish design makes the Ello our favorite glass bottle.

 — Jane Jackson